guitemporao/simple-todo-list/README.md

-# The todo application in JS, in localstorage
+# The todo application in JS, with localstorage